bglindner/SourceApp/README.md

 SourceApp is primarily designed for use with a Unix-based HPC and no support is offered for deployment with alternative operating systems.

 ```
-usage: sourceapp.py [-h] -i  -o  -d  [-l] [-r] [-q] [-t] [--use-geq] [--no-limits] [--skip-trimming]
+usage: sourceapp.py [-h] -i  -o  -d  [-l] [-f] [-r] [-q] [-t] [--use-geq] [--aggregate-human] [--no-limits] [--skip-trimming] [--drop-env]

 SourceApp: Python implementation of the Unix-based environmental monitoring tool.

 options:
-  -h, --help            Show this help message and exit
+  -h, --help            show this help message and exit
   -i , --input-files    Comma-delimited path to forward and reverse metagenomic reads.
-Must
-                        be in FASTQ format and gzipped (reads.1.fastq.gz,reads.2.fastq.gz)
+Must be in FASTQ format and compressed with gzip
   -o , --output-dir     Path to the desired output directory
   -d , --sourceapp-database
                         Path to directory containing a SourceApp formatted database.
-Default
-                        database available for download or produced de novo as the output directory
+Default database available for download or produced de novo as the output directory
                         from sourceapp_build.py
   -l , --limit-threshold
                         Sequence breadth needed to consider a genome detected.
-Increasing this value
-                        will increase false negative rate.
-Decreasing this value will increase false
+Increasing this value will increase false negative rate.
+Decreasing this value will
-                        positive rate (float; default 0.1)
+                        increase false positive rate (float; default 0.1)
+  -f , --min-frac       The minimum read or cell fraction a source must have to be considered detected and therefore apportionable (float; default 0.0001)
   -r , --percent-identity
-                        Minimum BLAST-like percent identity of alignment between read and reference
-                        genome (float; default 0.95)
+                        Minimum BLAST-like percent identity of alignment between read and reference genome (float; default 0.95)
   -q , --query-coverage
-                        Minimum fraction of read covered by an alignment between read and reference
-                        genome (float; default 0.7)
+                        Minimum fraction of read covered by an alignment between read and reference genome (float; default 0.7)
-  -t , --threads        Threads available to SourceApp and its subroutines
+  -t , --threads        Threads available to SourceApp
   --use-geq             Report results normalized to genome equivalents
+  --aggregate-human     Treat human signal as wastewater signal.
+This will result in specific human signal being treated as cross-reactive wastewater signal.
+It alone
+                        cannot be used for attribution but it will contribute to apportioning if non-crossreactive wastewater signal was detected.
   --no-limits           Disable the analytical limit of detection used in estimating sequence depth.
 Synonymous with -l 0
   --skip-trimming       Disable read trimming and QC
+  --drop-env            Discard environmental signal from final results.
+This can significantly impact apportioning results -- you probably want it on if apportioning
+                        fecal contamination.

 ```

 For example:
 ```
-python sourceapp.py --use-geq -i raw_reads/reads.1.fastq.gz,raw_reads/reads.2.fastq.gz -o sourceapp_results -d path/to/SourceApp_db
+python sourceapp.py --use-geq --drop-env --aggregate-human -i raw_reads/reads.1.fastq.gz,raw_reads/reads.2.fastq.gz -o sourceapp_results -d path/to/SourceApp_db
 ```

 # Outputs